michaelge233/MoleculePooling/README.md

 # MoleculePooling
 Final project code of CPSC 583 Deep Learning on Graph-Structured Data.

+### Abstract
+Pooling method in graph neural networks (GNN) is crucial for graph level tasks including quantum chemical property prediction.
+In this work, 4 pooling approaches ranging from global pooling to hierarchical pooling with learned or precomputed cluster matrix are evaluated on molecular orbital prediction tasks.
+RingPool, proposed in this work for the first time, showed a comparable performance to DiffPool.
+Surprisingly, the global sum pool has the best performance in light of the quantum chemical nature alignment in such tasks.
+These result highlights the the importance of develop physics-informed models in AI for Science.

+Detailed result can be from at [Report.pdf](https://github.com/michaelge233/MoleculePooling/blob/main/Report.pdf)

 ### Requirments
 The exact requirments for the experiment in project report are listed in requirments.txt